 - Qualify for in-state tuition rate and be a SC resident at least one year. - Complete a Free Application for Federal Student Aid form.
-(FAFSA) - Be enrolled in a certificate, diploma or associate degree program and maintain at least six credits per semester - Make clear progress toward completion of a certificate, diploma or associate degree - Not be a recipient of a LIFE scholarship award - Not be in default on any government student loan program.
+(FAFSA) - · Be enrolled in a certificate, diploma or associate degree program and maintain at least six credits per semester - Make clear progress toward completion of a certificate, diploma or associate degree - Not be a recipient of a LIFE scholarship award - Not be in default on any government student loan program. - Lottery Tuition Assistance is available only when the student has unmet tuition costs.